-The advisory board believes the fund has been a powerful and effective tool that has alleviated the devasting impacts of the pandemic for countless Kansas Citians.
-The following lessons learned from this effort may be helpful in addressing continuing impacts of the pandemic, as well as future civic efforts to address critical human service needs.
+The advisory board believes the fund has been a powerful and effective tool that has alleviated the devasting impacts of the pandemic for countless residents in the region.
+The following lessons learned from this effort may be helpful in addressing long-term impacts of the pandemic, as well as future civic efforts to address critical human service needs.